IU-PR/Capstone_project/content/docs/2025/Online-game-7Red/week6.md

 2. Finalize language mod

+3. Add the ability to change avatars

-3. Rehearse the presentation and demo multiple times.
+4. Rehearse the presentation and demo multiple times.

 ## Confirmation of the code's operability